 Ingredients

-• 2 small shallots, thinly sliced
+• 2 small shallots, peeled and thinly sliced

-• 5 cloves of garlic, thinly sliced
+• 5 medium garlic cloves, peeled and thinly sliced

-• pinch of red pepper flakes
+• ¼ teaspoon crushed red pepper flakes

 Instructions